CONTEMPORARY DANCE HISTORY

 -Dance to be danced or to be seen, not to be analyzed.

--Innovative lightning, sets and costumes thanks to the collaboration with contemporary artists like Andy Warhol, Robert Rauschenberg and Jasper Johns.
+-Innovative lighting, sets and costumes thanks to the collaboration with contemporary artists like Andy Warhol, Robert Rauschenberg and Jasper Johns.

 For contemporary dance history there’s a ‘before Cunningham and after Cunningham’.
 His work marks the time for a completely new era of dance and gains it the inscription inside the story of contemporary art with the same status as other arts.